athaapa/contextflow/README.md

   </p>
 </p>

 **ContextFlow** is a fast, open-source Python library that compresses chat, agent, or RAG context before you send it to an expensive LLM.
-It finds the “needle in the haystack,” scoring every message by utility, keeping only critical facts, summarizing the rest, and dropping noise—preserving quality while saving money.
+It finds the “needle in the haystack,” scoring every message by its utility, keeping only critical facts, summarizing the rest, and dropping noise.

-# Why ContextFlow?
+# Introduction
 Most LLM applications waste money by sending entire chat histories, long chains of document chunks, or endless boilerplate every API call.
 Most of it is redundant, repetitive, or irrelevant to the user’s actual goal.

 ContextFlow solves this by: